ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 Scroll down the window on the right and check the `Guest Customisation`{.action} box.
 Next, click `Sysprep`{.action} and then copy the contents of the sysprep file below to **Script**:

 > [!primary]
-> This file is generated from the Windows ADK tools downloadable via this [link](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#download-the-adk-for-windows-11) and has been adapted by adding variables from Nutanix CALM such as '@@{WindowsAccount.secret}@@' that represent the password of the WindowsAccount.
+> This file is generated from the Windows ADK tools downloadable via this [link](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#download-the-adk-for-windows-11) and has been adapted by adding variables from Nutanix CALM such as '@@{WindowsAccount.secret}@@' that represents the password of the WindowsAccount.
 >

 ```xml